shreyavardiyani/PRODIGY_GA_02/README.md

 The screenshot below shows the text prompt, the image generation code, and the generated output in Google Colab.
 ![Implementation Screenshot](generated_images/Implementation.png)

+## Learning Outcomes

+Through this project, I:

+- Learned how pre-trained Stable Diffusion models generate images from natural language prompts.
+- Explored prompt engineering techniques to improve image quality and creativity.
+- Gained hands-on experience with Hugging Face Diffusers and PyTorch.
+- Understood the workflow of text-to-image generation using diffusion models.
+- Successfully implemented and executed the project using Google Colab.